soulsbros/Readme-template/README.md

 If you need to test thing ingestion manually, go to the `Things` tab in the web UI, create a new thing, and ingest the thing.
 If you get a green checkmark, it worked!

+## 📝 Additional information

+### Project-specific thing

+This project uses SpecialThing, therefore we do that thing in a different way.

+The folder foo contains the mock data for tests.